iranzo/iranzo.github.io/content/2021-05-09-run-a-nym-validator.en.md

 done
 ```

-Once it's finished, you're ready to run the mixnode
+Once it's finished, you're ready to run the validator as instructed in the official guide.

-The compiled files will be now inside the `./target/release/` folder, so you're ready to continue with the official guide at <https://nymtech.net/docs/run-nym-nodes/mixnodes/> , just remember to run `cd target/release` before, so that it will find the commands as described in the official guide.
+## Claiming rewards

 Once the remaining has been followed, and the validator has been running for a while, you can check the obtained rewards: